Oxy–fuel welding and cutting: Safety with cylinders

-For this reason, never move an oxygen tank around without its valve cap screwed in place.
+For this reason, an oxygen tank should never be moved around without its valve cap screwed in place.

 On an oxyacetylene torch system there are three types of valves: the tank valve, the regulator valve, and the torch valve.
 Each gas in the system will have each of these three valves.
 The regulator converts the high pressure gas inside of the tanks to a low pressure stream suitable for welding.
 Acetylene cylinders must be maintained in an upright position to prevent the internal acetone and acetylene from separating in the filler material.

 Chemical exposure

 A less obvious hazard of welding is exposure to harmful chemicals.
 Exposure to certain metals, metal oxides, or carbon monoxide can often lead to severe medical conditions.
 Damaging chemicals can be produced from the fuel, from the work-piece, or from a protective coating on the work-piece.
-By increasing ventilation around the welding environment, the welders will have much less exposure to harmful chemicals from any source.
+By increasing ventilation around the welding environment, exposure to harmful chemicals are significantly reduced from any source.

 The most common fuel used in welding is acetylene, which has a two-stage reaction.
 The primary chemical reaction involves the acetylene disassociating in the presence of oxygen to produce heat, carbon monoxide, and hydrogen gas: C2H2 + O2 → 2CO + H2.
 A secondary reaction follows where the carbon monoxide and hydrogen combine with more oxygen to produce carbon dioxide and water vapor.
-When the secondary reaction does not burn all of the reactants from the primary reaction, the welding process can produce large amounts of carbon monoxide, and it often does.
+When the secondary reaction does not burn all of the reactants from the primary reaction, the welding process can often produce large amounts of carbon monoxide.
 Carbon monoxide is also the byproduct of many other incomplete fuel reactions.

 Almost every piece of metal is an alloy of one type or another.
 Copper, aluminum, and other base metals are occasionally alloyed with beryllium, which is a highly toxic metal.
 When a metal like this is welded or cut, high concentrations of toxic beryllium fumes are released.
 Long-term exposure to beryllium may result in shortness of breath, chronic cough, and significant weight loss, accompanied by fatigue and general weakness.
 Other alloying elements such as arsenic, manganese, silver, and aluminum can cause sickness to those who are exposed.

 More common are the anti-rust coatings on many manufactured metal components.
 Zinc, cadmium, and fluorides are often used to protect irons and steels from oxidizing.
 Galvanized metals have a very heavy zinc coating.
 Exposure to zinc oxide fumes can lead to a sickness named "metal fume fever".
 This condition rarely lasts longer than 24 hours, but severe cases can be fatal.
 Not unlike common influenza, fevers, chills, nausea, cough, and fatigue are common effects of high zinc oxide exposure.